matteobu/bokafix-map/README.md

-BOKAFIX MAPS EXAMPLE WHERE YOU COULD GET A USER'S COORDINATES AND RANDOM COORDINATES
+BOKAFIX MAPS EXAMPLE WHERE YOU COULD:

+-   as Default the map shows the current user's location
+-   get random location
+-   get current user's location
+-   track the visited location
+-   enjoy this project!